coralproject/ask-docs/docs_dir/contribute/documentation/writing_documentation.md

 ```
 Note that user.name should be your real name, not your GitHub username.
 The email you use in the user.email field will be used to associate your commits with your GitHub account.

+## Install MkDocs

+The Coral Project's documentation uses the [MkDocs](http://www.mkdocs.org/) documentation system, which uses [Markdown](http://daringfireball.net/projects/markdown/) to format text.
+Before you can get started on writing and editing the documentation, you will need to have MkDocs installed.

+You can [download and install MkDocs](http://www.mkdocs.org/#installation) using the instructions on their website.
+The [MkDocs website](http://www.mkdocs.org/) also contains a lot of good information on writing documentation in MkDocs, and there are plenty of decent Markdown cheatsheets floating around, [like this one](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Getting the documentation

-All of the documentation for the Coral Project [resides in GitHub](https://github.com/coralproject/docs) in the "docs" repository.
+All of the documentation for the Coral Project [resides in GitHub](https://github.com/coralproject/docs) in the `docs` repository.

-To get a local version of the documentation, clone the repository:
+To get a local version of the documentation, clone the repository using this command:

 ```
 git clone https://github.com/coralproject/docs.git